 2. Downward Facing Dog Pose

 This is a great pose to either go into from a standing pose or down to a floor pose.
 It offers a good stretch to the calves, hamstrings, and more.
-Starting with a forward fold, put your hands on the ground, bending your knees to get there, and step your feet back one at a time to get into Downward Dog.
+Starting with a forward fold, put your hands on the ground, bend your knees to get there, and step your feet back one at a time to get into Downward Dog.

 3. Warrior 1 and 2

 These are good poses to go into from Downward Dog.
 From Down Dog position, take one foot and step in between your two arms, slowly bringing your torso upright and keeping your arms straight, as you raise them above your head for Warrior 1.
 For Warrior 2, Turn your body to the side.
 With your front foot still facing forward and your back foot perpendicular, or facing the same way as your torso.
-Hold your arms are out to either side and look towards your fingertips on your hand in front.
-Be sure your front knee does bend further than your front toes.
+Hold your arms out to either side and look towards your fingertips on your hand in front.
+Be sure your front knee does not bend further than your front toes.
 Don’t forget to switch to the other side.

 4. Tree Pose

 Now, this is probably one of my favorite standing poses.
 Maybe because I like to measure my balance.
 I can always tell which side isn’t doing so well when my tree wants to topple over.
 Be sure not to rest your foot on your knee while doing this pose.
 You can keep your foot below the knee if you’re wobbling too much.
 To bring your hands above your head start with them together at your chest like you’re praying.
 Then slowly raise them above your head.
 Finding something to focus on helps to keep your balance.
-Switch legs to try your balance on the other side.
+Switch your legs to try your balance on the other side.

 The easy thing about yoga is that you can start with standing or sitting poses.
 If you’re tired, the floor might work best.
 You can even do a few rainbow breaths seated to get you started.
 There are so many helpful floor poses that get your body feeling right.